nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `assign c/1 t/1` Assigns the task at index 1 to the contact at index 1.
 - `assign c/3 t/2` Assigns the task at index 2 to the contact at index 3.

+### Unassigning tasks to contacts: `unassign`

+Unassigns a task to a contact shown in the task list and contact list respectively.

+Format: `unassign c/CONTACT_INDEX t/TASK_INDEX`

+- Unassigns the task at the specified `TASK_INDEX` to the contact at the specified `CONTACT_INDEX`.
+The indices refer to the index number shown in the displayed task list and contact list respectively.
+The indices **must be a positive integer** 1, 2, 3, …​

+Examples:

+- `unassign c/1 t/1` Unassigns the task at index 1 to the contact at index 1.
+- `unassign c/3 t/2` Unassigns the task at index 2 to the contact at index 3.

 ### Exiting the program : `exit`

 Exits the program.